 The extent of the publication refers to the type and number of people the statement was directed at.

 Types of people in order of importance are as follows:

 - Those who the plaintiff does business with.

-Example 3: When B shouts at A, if an unaffiliated individual was passing by and overheard the shouting, it may not have a detrimental effect against the plaintiff.
+When B shouts at A, if an unaffiliated individual was passing by and overheard the shouting, it may not have a detrimental effect on the plaintiff.

 Grapevine effect is a measurement of the damage caused to a plaintiff’s business by the spread of the publicised false statement.
 In Crampton v Nugawela (1996) 41 NSWLR 173 the court discussed the way the spread of gossip can undermine a plaintiff’s standing in their professional group.
 This was coined the grapevine effect.

 Evidence of the grapevine effect will help to determine the extent of the publication.
 The court must consider how widespread the publication could be and whether the allegations are likely to resurface at a later time.